Chiltern tunnel: Design

+The tunnel has porous portals (a form of tunnel entrance hood) that extend for up to 220 m beyond the end of the bored section in the hillside - this is to dissipate the pressure wave built up by trains at line speed, thus reducing the adverse effects of audible "sonic boom" in line with environmental commitments.

 Construction

 In July 2020, work was completed on a 17 m high headwall at the southern end, at 51.6117°N 0.5242°W, close to the M25 motorway.
 To accommodate workers during the construction phase, a temporary facility containing accommodation and various amenities has been constructed on site; this site will also be used to support the construction of the nearby Colne Valley Viaduct as well.

-During September 2020, final preparations for the arrival of the first of the two TBMs were made, and both arrived on site in December that year.
+During September 2020, final preparations for the arrival of the first of the two TBMs were made and both arrived on site in December that year.
+Names for the two machines were suggested by children from Meadow High School in Hillingdon and Chalfonts Community College, and Cecilia and Florence were chosen by a public vote.
+The names commemorate Buckinghamshire-born astronomer Cecilia Payne-Gaposchkin and Florence Nightingale.
 During March 2021, the first section of fibre-reinforced concrete tunnel lining was cast; this is produced onsite at a purpose-built facility near to the southern portal, which is capable of manufacturing up to 49 sections at a time.
-A total of 56,000 precisely-engineered sections will be required to complete each tunnel.
+A total of 56,000 precisely-engineered sections were required to complete each tunnel.

 Excavation commenced on 13 May 2021, with completion estimated around March 2024.
-During the following month, it was reported that the first TBM, which was being operated around the clock, had been advancing at a typical speed of 15 m per day.
-Each TBM is operated by a crew of 17 working in 12-hour shifts, while surface logistics and support for the boring work is provided by over 100 people on the surface.
+During the following month, it was reported that the first TBM had been advancing at a typical speed of 15 m per day.
+Each TBM was operated by a crew of 17 working in 12-hour shifts, while surface logistics and support for the boring work was provided by over 100 people on the surface.
 During June 2021, the second TBM commenced boring as well.
+The two TBMs were named Florence (after Victorian social reformer and nurse Florence Nightingale) and Cecilia (after astrophysicist Cecilia Payne-Gaposchkin) following a national vote on names suggested by local schools.

 The first stage of the drive (from the south portal to the Chalfont St Peter ventilation shaft) was completed in March 2022, and the first of the cross passages between the main running tunnels were completed in August that year.
-The Chalfont St Giles ventilation shaft was reached in October 2022.
+The Chalfont St Giles ventilation shaft was reached in October 2022, Amersham in March 2023, Little Missenden in August, and Chesham Road in December the same year.

-The chalk that has been excavated during the boring of the tunnels is to be used to create a nature reserve covering 127 ha in the vicinity of the southern portals; for this purpose, measures for the temporary storage and treatment of up to 3000000 m3 of chalk slurry were provisioned onsite prior to excavation commencing.
+The chalk excavated during the boring of the tunnels is to be used to create a nature reserve covering 127 ha in the vicinity of the southern portals; for this purpose, measures for the temporary storage and treatment of up to 3000000 m3 of chalk slurry were provisioned onsite prior to excavation commencing.
 Approval for this scheme was issued in May 2021.